open/close all folders

 - Eldritch Abomination - His human form constantly degrades itself to a point he must nearly use his entire body up, due to the instability of his insect form.

-- It's Personal: Stun REALLY hates Buszima for what he's done to him and enters the tournament for the sole pupose of getting revenge.
+- It's Personal: Stun REALLY hates Buszima for what he's done to him.
+He hated him so much that even his clone in Extreme/PF carries on the hate even after his demise.

 - Moveset Clone - Of Mitsuko.
 In fact, both Stun and Jenny below recycles moves from BR 1 characters.